Last updated: September 21, 2018

 One of the largest mistake building owners make is underestimating the renovation costs for their home, office, restaurant, or store.
-This can lead to very sticky situations, as once you’ve started a renovation project it’s difficult to stop, and it can be even more problematic to have decided to buy a house because you underestimated the renovation costs, only to get an accurate estimate and realize you’re in the hole for thousands of dollars.
+How do you estimate office renovation costs?
+Having a clear budget in mind is crucial, as once you’ve started a renovation project it’s difficult to stop.
+It can be even more problematic to have decided to buy or rent because you underestimated the renovation costs, only to get an accurate estimate and realize you’re in the hole for thousands of dollars.

 When estimating the cost of materials, make sure to account for things like missed items and breakage.
 And don’t just use the least expensive products in your calculations; figure out which materials you will actually use and price accordingly.

 When estimating the cost of labor, get multiple quotes and check up on the contractors’ reputations.
 Some contractors will charge less but have a history of lower quality work, or billing for addition variation changes to cover the initial low cost.

 Hiring skilled, experienced contractors is essential to the success of your renovations.
 It is worth investing a little bit of extra money on reputable and experienced contractor teams, so you don’t need to stress out over the other items.

 For example, an office renovation in Hong Kong can cost HK$620 per square feet and up.
 A 2,000 square feet space can range from HK$1,24M (at $620/sqft) to HK$2.88M (at $1,440/sqft).